Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 CMD ["npm", "run", "serve"]
 ```

 Ensure that there is a `.env` file there that will be picked up by the Docker build.
-It should look like this:
+The .env file should look like the below.
+Note the difference between the one we used earlier when testing the backend service as a standalone container using _docker compose_.
 ```bash
 SNOWFLAKE_WAREHOUSE=TASTY_APP_WAREHOUSE
 SNOWFLAKE_DATABASE=FROSTBUTE_TASTY_BYTES